Magic Kingdom Touring Plan

 Experience at Any Time

-The attractions in this section are not top priority experiences; however, if you have available time, they are still recommended.
-Because of the attraction type, they generally feature shorter wait times, allowing you to visit them with minimal or reduced waiting in comparison to other attractions during much of the day.
-Be aware that despite being listed under the "Experience at Any Time" section, some of the following attractions may close prior to the park's closing time.
+The attractions in this section are not top-priority experiences; however, if you have available time, they are still recommended.
+Because of their attraction type, they generally feature shorter wait times, allowing you to visit them with minimal or reduced waiting in comparison to other attractions during much of the day.
+Be aware that despite being listed under the “Experience at Any Time” section, some of the following attractions may close prior to the park’s closing time.

 Tomorrowland Transit Authority PeopleMover